speakeasy-sdks/firehydrant-go-sdk/docs/sdks/scim/README.md

 | ------------------ | ------------------ | ------------------ |
 | sdkerrors.SDKError | 4XX, 5XX           | \*/\*              |

-## ListGroups
+## DeleteGroup

-SCIM endpoint that lists all Teams (Colloquial for Group in the SCIM protocol)
+SCIM endpoint to delete a Team (Colloquial for Group in the SCIM protocol).

 ### Example Usage